Leora Auslander

 BIOGRAPHY

 Conceptually, my work focuses on the intersection of material culture, everyday life, and politics.
 I seek to explain how and why everyday things have become catalysts for conflict, means of expressing identities and constructing selves, vehicles for dissenting opinions, and sites of unexpected state intervention.
-My research agenda is based on the hypothesis, informed by phenomenology and feminist theory, that key to answering these questions is the close and careful study of material culture, but a close and careful study that always links the concreteness of everyday goods to the abstractions of polity, society, and economy.
+The founding Director of the Center for the Study of Gender and Sexuality, my research agenda is based on the hypothesis, informed by phenomenology and feminist theory, that key to answering these questions is the close and careful study of material culture, but one that always links the concreteness of everyday goods to the abstractions of polity, society, and economy.
+Substantively, my most recent intellectual preoccupations have been the production and reproduction of race in the 20th and 21st century Atlantic World, the intersections of nation and religion/culture in France and Germany, and the politics of commemoration.
+The latter is imbricated in my commitment to the practice of collaborative knowledge production and public history.

 Although the courses I offer are necessarily broader and more general than this research agenda, they have been systematically informed by it.
 I use material and well as visual and textual sources in virtually all my classes, and nearly all are transnational in reach.